 Abila has recently provided resources, webinars, whitepapers and blog posts to Abila MIP Fund Accounting™ users which supports that mid-year budget checkup.
 This checkup applies to all organizations, nonprofits especially.
 Below is a quick summary of the items to include in your mid-year budget checkup that we wanted to share with our nonprofit partners.

-Here are some questions you should be asking to assess your organization’s progress towards budget goals.
+Here are some questions you should be asking to assess your nonprofit organization’s progress towards budget goals.

-- Has your organization hit its revenue forecast or have you fallen short?
+- Has your nonprofit hit its revenue forecast or fallen short?

 - Are expenses consistent with what you anticipated?